LuccaWang1/PetPlanner/README.md

 12. Jinja2 (extends base.html, used for conditional rendering on navbars)
 13. Bootstrap (styling, used with React)
 14. Argon2 (Password Hashing)
+15. Wang chose to created data sets through her research and from data scraping for lists of different animal breeds.
+(She chose this over using PetFinder's API.)

 [Back to the Table of Contents](#table-of-contents)